How to sing 90’s rock

 - Build your breath support

 Being a tenor, Layne’s voice was pretty different in timbre and type to Cornell, but they both possessed the same powerful, gritty open delivery and had miles of power at their disposal.
 Again, that rounded sound came from keeping an open vocal tract and focussing on an open throat rather than pronunciation or consonant production.
 Absolutely amazing singer!
 There’s a few stylistic things here and there that suit his voice and range perfectly, but I probably wouldn’t recommend them unless you’re truly versed in open throat, resonant singing, modified vowels and strain management in your singing voice.
 For example, the more nasal “EE” sounds that work for a tenor like Staley simple aren’t created by a baritone voice such as mine, so there’s a few workarounds and techniques we have to use that may differ to singers who possess a different range or vocal type.
-Layne Staley is personally one of my favourite singers, and right up there with Paul Rodgers for me where good singing technique is concerned.
-A++
+Layne Staley was one of the greatest rock singers of his time, and one of my personal favourites.

 How to sing like Layne Staley: